veselj/ChessProject/ChessProject-PHP/README.md

 Pretend that you taking over a software project that has only just started and may be on the wrong track.
 The project’s long-term goals are to build a fully functional chess game and you have been hired to pick up where others have left off.
 You won’t be writing it all at once and the first sprint will have a narrow focus on some basic functionality of the Chessboard and some simple movements of a Pawn.

 All simulations take place on a chess board (class name: `ChessBoard`) that is a grid consisting of length X, and height Y – both of which are integers.
-Chess pieces can be placed on the board at a given (x,y) coordinate pair with (0, 0) being in the lower left-hand corner of the board as seen in the following illustration:
+Chess pieces can be placed on the board at a given (x,y) coordinate pair with (0, 0) being in the lower left-hand corner of the board, and (7, 7) being in the top right hand corner of the board, as seen in the following illustration:

 ![alt text](http://www.chessvariants.org/d.chess/startup.gif)